CodeandCoffeeCommunity/.github/profile/README.md

 - At every event, we have an intro circle at either 15mins or 30mins after doors open.

 ## When / Where we Gather
-- **In-person**: Every 2 weeks we gather at a venue officially posted on the Meetup group page.
-We treat those venues and sponsors with respect and grace.
+- **In-person**: Every 2 weeks we gather at a venue officially posted on the [Meetup group page](https://codeandcoffee.org/#footer) for your local city.
 - **Online**: 24/7, we communicate over primarily over Discord.